 As part of our business strategy, we may pursue acquisitions or licenses of assets or acquisitions of businesses.
 We also may pursue strategic alliances and joint ventures that leverage our core technology and industry experience to expand our product offerings or sales and distribution resources.
 Our company has limited experience with acquiring other companies, acquiring or licensing assets or forming strategic alliances and joint ventures.
 We may not be able to find suitable partners or acquisition candidates, and we may not be able to complete such transactions on favorable terms, if at all.
 If we make any acquisitions, we may not be able to integrate these acquisitions successfully into our existing business, and we could assume unknown or contingent liabilities.
 Any future acquisitions also could result in significant write-offs or the incurrence of debt and contingent liabilities, any of which could have a material adverse effect on our financial condition, results of operations and cash flows.
 Integration of an acquired company also may disrupt ongoing operations and require management resources that would otherwise focus on developing our existing business.
-We may experience losses related to investments in other companies, which could have a material negative effect on our results of operations.
 We may not identify or complete these transactions in a timely manner, on a cost-effective basis, or at all, and we may not realize the anticipated benefits of any acquisition, license, strategic alliance or joint venture.
-To finance such a transaction we may choose to issue shares of our Common Stock as consideration, which would dilute the ownership of our stockholders.
-If the price of our Common Stock is low or volatile, we may not be able to acquire other companies or fund a joint venture project using our stock as consideration.
-Alternatively, it may be necessary for us to raise additional funds for acquisitions through public or private financings.
+To finance such a transaction we may choose to issue shares of our Common Stock as consideration, which would dilute the ownership of our stock holders.
+If the price of our Common Stock is low or volatile, we may not be able to acquire other companies or financings.
+Additional funds for acquisitions through public or private financings.
 Additional funds may not be available on terms that are favorable to us, or at all.